IgnaceMaes/emberconf-2023-template-tag-slides/slides.md

 ---

 ### Semantics of template tag components
-# Scope access to constants
+# Scope access to any imported values

 ```gjs
 import { MAX_LIST_ITEMS } from 'example-app/utils/constants';